cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 };
 ```

-Be sure to check your project's current `.babelrc` config to ensure these presets and plugins are correct.
+Check this against project's current `.babelrc` config to ensure all of the presets and plugins have been included.

 ### 4. Remove the `.babelrc` file
 The `.babelrc` is no longer needed with the addition of the `babel.config.js` file.